-The World Hepatitis C Support Project will supply a 12 week treatment of Sofosbuvir 400 mg + Daclatasvir 60 mg for a total price of US$350.
-This price includes all delivery costs to any country on Earth.
+The World Hepatitis C Support Project will supply a 12 week treatment of Sofosbuvir 400 mg + Daclatasvir 60 mg for a total price of US$300.
+This price includes all delivery costs to any country on Earth except Argentina.

-Delivery is either by EMS express airmail or by Registered Post, depending on what is the best option for the country that the delivery is going to.
+Delivery is either by EMS express airmail or by Registered Post, depending on what is the best option for the country that the medication is being sent to.

-Whilst being self funded limits our resources and access to capital that would allow us to buy Hepatitis C medication in bulk so we would to be able to supply Hepatitis C treatment for less than US$350, being self funded gives us independence.
-Because we are a completely self-funded organisation with no corporate “sponsors” we can not be bought off, bribed or influenced by Big Pharma like other Hep C organisations.
+However, being self-funded gives us independence.
+Because we are a completely self-funded organization with no corporate “sponsors” we can not be bought off, bribed, or influenced by Big Pharma like other Hep C organizations.

-For example the World Hepatitis Alliance receives almost 100% of its funding from Big Pharma and, as a result does not advocate for the best outcomes for people with Hepatitis C, rather the World Hepatitis Allience advocates for the best outcome for Big Pharma.
+For example, the World Hepatitis Alliance receives almost 100% of its funding from Big Pharma and, as a result, does not advocate for the best outcomes for people with Hepatitis C, rather the World Hepatitis Alliance advocates for the best outcome for Big Pharma.

-Because we are self funded we need to cover our operating expenses within the price of the medication.
-However everyone who works for the World Hepatitis C Support Project gets below the Australian average weekly wage.
+But because we are self-funded we need to cover our operating expenses within the price of the medication.
+However, everyone who works for the World Hepatitis C Support Project gets below the Australian average weekly wage.